End-to-End Dense Video Grounding via Parallel Regression: Experiment

 \subsection{Qualitative Analysis}

-We visualize an example to intuitively illustrate whether our proposed PRVG can attend on the temporal region corresponding to the language description and compare our proposal-level attention loss with position-wise attention loss.
-As shown in Figure \ref{fig4}, attention of the decoder in PRVG trained with our proposal-level attention loss focuses on the corresponding regions for all queries accurately.
-However, for PRVG trained with position-wise attention loss, its decoder attention is much more smooth and there is little difference between foreground from background.
-In contrast, PRVG trained with proposal-level attention loss assigns more attention weights to the ground truth than background.
-Moreover, our attention in the ground truth presents a multi-peak shape, which indicates that our attention loss can not only attend to the region corresponding to the language description, but also determine the importance of different positions within this region.
-So that it can further enhance positions that are useful for boundary regression.
+We visualize an example to illustrate whether PRVG can attend to the ground truth and compare our proposal-level attention loss (pl) with position-wise attention loss (pw).
+As shown in Fig. \ref{fig6}, PRVG trained with pl assigns more attention weights to the ground truth than background, and focuses on the corresponding regions for all queries accurately.
+However, for PRVG trained with pw, decoder's attention is much smoother and there is little difference between foreground and background.
+Moreover, our attention in the ground truth presents a multi-peak shape, indicating that proposal-level attention loss can not only help PRVG attend to the region corresponding to the language description, but also determine the importance of different positions within this region, thus further enhancing positions that are useful for boundary regression.